JMidoro/chat-simulator-2025/README.md

 - `npm run db:push` — Push Prisma schema to SQLite
 - `npm run db:studio` — Prisma Studio

+## Roadmap / TODO

+- [ ] Publish model weights for the Twitch simulator model
+- [ ] Implement a higher-quality speech recognition polyfill (current browser API can be unreliable)
+- [ ] Add Discord integration to pick up other speakers in a voice call

 ## Notes

 - The chat parser enforces a small banned‑term list and handles username mentions.
-- Bracketed emotes like `[OMEGALUL]` render if known; unknown/broken ones are dropped.
+- Square brackets are expected to signal emotes like `[OMEGALUL]` to evaluate against known emotes and render if known; unknown/broken ones (likely hallucinated) are dropped.
 - Microphone permission is required for voice input.

 ---